Regulation of electronic cigarettes: Dynamics

+E-cigarettes were illegal in Japan, which forced the market to use heat-not-burn tobacco products for cigarette alternatives.
+Others have introduced strict restrictions and some have licensed devices as medicines such as in the UK.
+As of February 2018, there is no e-cigarette device that has been given a medical license that is commercially sold or available by prescription in the UK.

 The legal status of e-cigarettes is currently pending in many countries.
 Many countries such as Brazil, Singapore, Uruguay, and India have banned e-cigarettes.
 Canada-wide in 2014, they were technically illegal to sell, as no nicotine-containing e-cigarettes are not regulated by Health Canada, but this is generally unenforced and they are commonly available for sale Canada-wide.
 In 2016, Health Canada announced plans to regulate vaping products.
 In the US and the UK, the use and sale to adults of e-cigarettes are legal.

 The revised EU Tobacco Products Directive came into effect May 2016, providing stricter regulations for e-cigarettes.
 It limits e-cigarette advertising in print, on television and radio, along with reducing the level of nicotine in liquids and reducing the flavors used.
 It does not ban vaping in public places.
 It requires the purchaser for e-cigarettes to be at least 18 and does not permit buying them for anyone less than 18 years of age.
 The updated Tobacco Products Directive has been disputed by tobacco lobbyists whose businesses could be impacted by these revisions.

-As of August 8, 2016, the FDA extended its regulatory power to include e-cigarettes, e-liquid and all related products.
+In August 2016, the FDA extended its regulatory power to include e-cigarettes, e-liquid and all related products.
 Under this ruling the FDA will evaluate certain issues, including ingredients, product features and health risks, as well their appeal to minors and non-users.
 The FDA rule also bans access to minors.
 A photo ID is now required to buy e-cigarettes, and their sale in all-ages vending machines is not permitted in the US.
 As of August 2017, regulatory compliance deadlines relating to premarket review requirements for most e-cigarette and e-liquid products have been extended from November 2017 to August 8, 2022, which attracted a lawsuit filed by the American Heart Association, American Academy of Pediatrics, the Campaign for Tobacco-Free Kids, and other plaintiffs.

-In May 2016 the FDA used its authority under the Family Smoking Prevention and Tobacco Control Act to deem e-cigarette devices and e-liquids to be tobacco products, which meant it intended to regulate the marketing, labelling, and manufacture of devices and liquids; vape shops that mix e-liquids or make or modify devices were considered manufacturing sites that needed to register with FDA and comply with good manufacturing practice regulation.
+In May 2016, the FDA used its authority under the Family Smoking Prevention and Tobacco Control Act to deem e-cigarette devices and e-liquids to be tobacco products, which meant it intended to regulate the marketing, labelling, and manufacture of devices and liquids; vape shops that mix e-liquids or make or modify devices were considered manufacturing sites that needed to register with FDA and comply with good manufacturing practice regulation.
 E-cigarette and tobacco companies have recruited lobbyists in an effort to prevent the FDA from evaluating e-cigarette products or banning existing products already on the market.